Moving out: When and how tenancies end

 Can a fixed-term tenancy be ended early?

-You can’t give notice to end a fixed-term tenancy early – you’re legally bound to keep paying the rent until the end of the fixed term.
+You can’t give notice to end a fixed-term tenancy early – you’re legally bound to keep paying the rent until the end of the fixed term, unless your tenancy agreement says you can leave early with an agreed notice period, or you and the landlord agree to end it early.

-You can also apply to the Tenancy Tribunal to have the tenancy ended early if there’s been an unexpected (“unforeseen”) change in your situation – losing your job, for example – that means you’ll suffer “severe hardship” if the length of the tenancy isn’t reduced.
-But the hardship you would suffer must be greater than the hardship the landlord would suffer by having the tenancy end early.
+You can also apply to the Tenancy Tribunal to have the tenancy ended early if there’s been an unexpected change in your situation – losing your job, for example – that means you’ll suffer severe hardship if the length of the tenancy isn’t reduced.

 How do I transfer my lease to someone else? (“assign” the lease)